elliotjreed/royal-mail-tracking/README.md

 ## Usage

-PHP 8.1 or above is required.
+PHP 8.2 or above is required.
+For PHP 8.1 use version 4.2.0.

 To install the package via [Composer](https://getcomposer.org/download/):